 - They are not suitable for very high temperatures.
 In summer, they are not recommended due to excessive sweating.
 The Saniderm patch indicates the ideal temperatures to use them.

-- Do not swim or be exposed to water for a long time while using it.
+- You can't swim or be exposed to water for a long time while using it.

 1- The patch comes off.